Kgotta-contribute/PROJECTS_On_RESUME/README.md

 # PROJECTS_On_RESUME

-- 💚📱 First Project is Chuck Norris Jokes Website it is a fun and interactive platform that uses React.js to display jokes in various categories.
+- 💚📱 First Project is <strong>Chuck Norris Jokes Website</strong> it is a fun and interactive platform that uses React.js to display jokes in various categories.
 It leverages Chuck Norris API to generate hilarious jokes featuring legendary Chuck Norris.